cobbler/cobbler-web/docs-additonal/development-setup.md

    - Run the built image: `docker run -d --name cobbler-testing -v $PWD:/code cobbler-testing`
    - Inspect the container and its IP address: `docker inspect cobbler-testing | grep "IPAddress"`
 4. Go into the `cobbler-web` directory and follow these steps:
+   - Run an `npm install` to install the development and runtime dependencies.
-   - Adjust the file `projects/cobbler-frontend/proxy.conf.json` and in the line with `target` replace the string `localhost` with the just filtered IP address.
+   - Adjust the file `projects/cobbler-frontend/src/proxy.conf.json` and in the line with `target` replace the string `localhost` with the just filtered IP address.
    - Build the TS-XMLRPC API via: `npm run build typescript-xmlrpc`
    - Build the Cobbler-API project via: `npm run build cobbler-api`